Gluten Free Yorkshire Pudding

 - Shortening: Traditionally, Yorkshire puddings were cooked underneath meat while it roasted over a fire.
 The batter would absorb the drippings from the roast as it cooked.
 Safe to say, my kitchen isn’t so equipped.
 Instead, I add lard or shortening to the wells of a muffin tin to bring flavor and get those Yorkshires perfectly puffed up.

-Make the Batter: Combine the batter ingredients in a bowl, and whisk until smooth.
+- Make the batter.
+Combine the batter ingredients in a bowl, and whisk until smooth.
 Then, let the batter rest.
 Resting enhances the texture and flavor, so if you can, I recommend leaving the batter in the fridge overnight.
 Otherwise, make sure it rests at room temperature for at least 30 minutes.

-Prepare the Pan: If you refrigerated your batter overnight, take it out while you preheat the oven to 450ºF.
+- Prepare the pan.
+If you refrigerated your batter overnight, take it out while you preheat the oven to 450ºF.
 Drop an equal amount of shortening into each well of a 12-well metal muffin tin.
 Place the muffin tin into the oven until the lard is smoking hot, about 10 minutes.
 When you take your tin out of the oven, make sure you place it on a heat-proof surface!

-Divide the Batter: Once your pan with the shortening is ready, divide the gluten-free batter between the wells.
+- Divide the batter.
+Once your pan with the shortening is ready, divide the gluten-free batter between the wells.
 You should have enough batter to fill each well about ½ to ¾ of the way full.

-Bake: Place the muffin tin with the batter back in the oven right away.
+- Bake.
+Place the muffin tin with the batter back in the oven right away.
 Bake for about 15 minutes or so.
-Take them out when the batter has quadrupled in size and you’re left with gloriously puffed and golden-brown Yorkshire puddings.
-Give them a careful poke, and you should find them crisp to the touch.
+Take them out when the batter has quadrupled in size, and you’re left with gloriously puffed and golden-brown Yorkshire puddings.

+- Serve.
+Give the puddings a careful poke, and you should find them crisp to the touch.
 Serve your Yorkshire pudding immediately, with an extra sprinkle of chives if you’d like.

-- Get the Shortening Hot Enough: Sizzling hot shortening is the secret to fluffy, risen Yorkshire pudding.
+- Get the shortening hot enough.
+Sizzling hot shortening is the secret to fluffy, risen Yorkshire pudding.
 It should be bubbling when you add your batter to the tins.
 You can do a test drizzle, and if it’s not sizzling, that’s a sign you need to heat up the lard even more.

 As a classic side dish, there are so many ways to serve this savory gluten-free Yorkshire pudding!
 Here are just a few easy meal ideas:

-- Casseroles: Yorkshire pudding goes great with beefy casseroles like Shepherd’s Pie.
+- Casseroles.
+Yorkshire pudding goes great with beefy casseroles like Shepherd’s Pie.

-- Soups and Stews: Did I mention that Yorkshire pudding is great for soaking and dipping?
+- Soups and Stews.
+Did I mention that Yorkshire pudding is great for soaking and dipping?
 Serve it with Chicken Corn Chowder, Split Pea Soup with Ham, Crockpot Beef Stew, and Homemade Beef Chili.

-Storing and Reheating the Leftovers
+Storing and Reheating Leftovers

+- Refrigerate.
 I always enjoy my Yorkshire pudding the most on the day it’s made.
 However, you can also store leftovers once they’re cooled.
 Transfer the Yorkshires to an airtight container lined with a paper towel, and store them in the fridge for up to 3 days.

-Yes, you can store Yorkshire pudding frozen for up to 1 month.
+- Freeze.
+You can store Yorkshire pudding frozen for up to 1 month.
 Place the cooked and cooled Yorkies into an airtight container or freezer bag for storage.
 Reheat the frozen puddings straight from frozen, at 425ºF for about 6 minutes, or until baked through again.

 Gluten Free Yorkshire Pudding